EPFL-ENAC/hobel-iaqdb/frontend/src/assets/contribute.md

 2. **Organize Your IAQ Data**: We strongly encourage that IAQ data are stored in the true long format, including four columns of data (Timestamp, Parameter, Value, and Unit) and three columns of identifiers (Building_ID, Space_ID, and Instrument_ID, with the first two being mandatory).
 We will accept other data formats as long as such information is complete and easily identifiable.

-3. **Licensing**: We kindly ask you to agree to the Public Domain Dedication and License (PDDL).
+3. **Licensing**: We kindly ask you to agree to the [Open Data Commons Public Domain Dedication and License (PDDL)](https://opendatacommons.org/licenses/pddl/1-0/).
 The PDDL dedicates a database to the public domain, allowing anyone to use, modify, and share the data without any restrictions - including for commercial and AI training purposes.
 It is similar in spirit to Creative Commons CC0, but tailored for structured databases.

 ## Recognition and Benefits for Contributors